theus846/SaaSential/README.md

 - **Drizzle ORM** – TypeScript ORM for database operations
 - **Stripe** – Payment processing and subscriptions
 - **shadcn/ui** – Beautiful UI components
+If you like this project, hit the **STAR** button to bookmark it ⭐️

 ## Features